techbrett/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 - The users in scope must be in **TeamsOnly** mode.
 It isn't required for the entire organization to be in TeamsOnly mode, but the users getting provisioned with Operator Connect in India must be in TeamsOnly mode.
 To learn more, see Understand [Microsoft Teams and Skype for Business coexistence and interoperability](teams-and-skypeforbusiness-coexistence-and-interoperability.md).

-- Teams Phone devices and Microsoft Teams Room systems don't support Operator Connect for India wireless numbers.
+- Operator Connect for India wireless numbers aren't supported by Teams Phone devices, SIP Device Hub devices, and Microsoft Teams Room systems.

 - It isn't possible to convert wireline numbers to wireless numbers.

 - For technical support, contact the customer support of your operator first.
 If the partner determines the issue is with Microsoft, they might ask you to raise a case with Microsoft, providing context of the investigation completed by the partner.
 If needed, the partner can bring the issue to Microsoft through their Microsoft support channel.
 Microsoft might reject support cases if investigation shows that the issue is one that the partner can address.

-- India has a regulated classification of user, known as “other service provider (OSP)”, that allows calls for this type of user to egress out of India through your private network, bypassing India PSTN toll.
+- India has a regulated deployment category, known as “other service provider (OSP)”, that allows calls in this type of deployment to egress out of India through your private network, bypassing India PSTN toll.
 OSP deployments are typically used for call centers and entitlement is arranged by the customer through India’s Department of Telecommunications.
-For purposes of this article, all users are considered non-OSP  and adhere to toll regulations.
+For purposes of this article, the deployment is considered non-OSP  and adheres to toll regulations.
 Microsoft support for Other Service Provider (OSP) calls with international telephone numbers is pending.

 ## Next steps